 #2: Chia seeds are rich in calcium, which boosts cell turnover

 Just one serving of chia seeds contains almost 20% of your daily recommended amount of calcium – an essential mineral that boosts your skin’s cell turnover and moisture levels.
 By weight, that’s more than milk, which makes chia seeds a great option for people who don’t consume dairy.
 Bonus?
-Calcium also means stronger bones
+Calcium also means stronger bones and teeth!

 #3: Chia seeds are a top source of omega-3 fatty acids, which reduce inflammation and dryness